daostack/common-firebase-old/README.md

 Each of the cloud functions should have extensive test suites written for them.
 For that we are using [Jest](https://jestjs.io/docs/en/getting-started).
 All tests are placed under the __tests__ folder and should end with either `.spec.ts` or `.test.ts`.
-The commands for runnning the tests are:
+The commands for running the tests are:

 `yarn test` - Just runs the tests once without setting up the firebase emulator.
 `yarn test:watch` - Just runs the tests on every file change, but without setting up any firebase emulators

 `yarn test:emulator` - Bad name, cool command.
 It first setups the firebase emulators and then runs the tests on top of it.
-This command is mainly used by the GitHub Actions CI
+This command is mainly used by the GitHub Actions CI.